dgc-network/coliving-protocol/solana-programs/anchor/coliving-data/cli/README.md

     - adminKeypair - the Account required to sign administrative operations within the protocol

-    - adminStorageKeypair - the Account where administrative info is stored on chain, includes various metadata such as global track ID nonce (to be expanded).
+    - adminStorageKeypair - the Account where administrative info is stored on chain, includes various metadata such as global agreement ID nonce (to be expanded).
 This account has a reference to the adminKeypair

 ## 2. Initializing a user account from administrator